MortenLohne/tiltak/README.md

 playtak -u <username> -p <password>
 ````

-## uti
+## tei

-Run the engine through a [uci-like](https://en.wikipedia.org/wiki/Universal_Chess_Interface) text interface.
+Run the engine through Tak Engine Interface, a [uci-like](https://en.wikipedia.org/wiki/Universal_Chess_Interface) text interface.

 Only a small subset of uci works.
-To analyze a position for 1 second, run the uti binary and enter:
+To analyze a position for 1 second, run the tei binary and enter:

 ````
 position startpos moves e1 a1